hannabdul/ldasr/README.md

-# Layer Dropping in Automatic Speeech Recognition
+# Layer Dropping in Automatic Speech Recognition
 This repository contains the official implementation of the paper entitled "LDASR: An Experimental Study on Layer Drop using Conformer-based Architecture" accepted in EUSIPCO-2024

 # Summary